tamaloa/newrelic_passenger_plugin/README.md

 1. Download the latest version
 2. Extract to the location you want to run the agent from
+3. `bundle install --deployment` to get the necessary gems
-3. Copy `config/template_newrelic_plugin.yml` to `config/newrelic_plugin.yml`
+4. Copy `config/template_newrelic_plugin.yml` to `config/newrelic_plugin.yml`
-4. Edit `config/newrelic_plugin.yml` and replace "YOUR_LICENSE_KEY_HERE" with your New Relic license key
+5. Edit `config/newrelic_plugin.yml` and replace "YOUR_LICENSE_KEY_HERE" with your New Relic license key
-5. Run `sudo newrelic_passenger_agent` (passenger-memory-stats needs sudo to get the exact memory values)
+6. Run `sudo newrelic_passenger_agent` (passenger-memory-stats needs sudo to get the exact memory values)
-6. Setup monitoring/autostart to keep the agent running continuously
+7. Setup monitoring/autostart to keep the agent running continuously

 ## People to thank